There are several compelling arguments for being interested in translational work:

 SPARK at Stanford has currently almost 150 mentors and advisors, and almost half of them attend any given SPARK session.
 But they started in 2006 with only 5 mentors and advisors.

-SPARK Finland started with less than 20 and currently number is almost 45.
-And the number is growing.
+SPARK Finland started with less than 20 and currently number is around 40.
+But the number of mentors is not the most important thing… Most important is the relevance of advice that mentors can bring.

 No, we don’t.
 We respect our mentors and advisors tremendously and as they donate their valuable time and expertise for our community, we want to provide an opportunity to do it privately.
 If mentors and advisors wish, they have right to tell that they are in mentor and advisor pool at SPARK.
 But that is their choice.